AG500/Metaheuristic-project/README.md

 Unimodal Functions:

 For unimodal function, diversity seems less important than intensification, here there is no risk for the algorithm to fall into a local optimum.
 So, the algorithm should focus in intensification.
 After several try with GA, SA, GDE, EA and PSO i decided to focus on PSO wich seems more efficient.
 For D=500, because the computations are more computer intensive and take a long time i try to reduce the size of the particle swarm as much as possible to get as much iterations per minute as possible for quicker convergence.
+The stoping criteria is the number of iterations.
+I chose the iteration number depending of the time it took for D=50.
+I accept the solution if the error with the global optimum is under 1e^-4.

 F1 Shifted Sphere function:
+This is a simple function.
+Here i chose the parameters for a quick convergence.
+So a very low C1 andvery high C2 with a small swarm.

-D = 50.
+D = 50
+Parameters: Swarm Size = 3, C1 = 0.1, C2 = 1.5, w=0.
+Iterations = 100 000.
+Results : Fitness = -449.999999    Time : 23.9 sec.
+Time to be at -449.9999 :  5.6 sec